 Nuveen Asset Management has been providing investment advice since its founding in 1989.
 According to the firm’s Form ADV, Nuveen Asset Management is a subsidiary of Nuveen Fund Advisors, LLC, which is, in turn, a subsidiary of Nuveen, LLC.
 At the highest level, though, NAM is the asset management branch of Teachers Insurance and Annuity Association of America, which is commonly known as TIAA.

-The firm employs a total of 229 advisors, some of whom have earned advisory certifications such as chartered financial analyst (CFA), chartered alternative investment analyst (CAIA) and certified investment management analyst (CIMA).
+The firm advisory team holds multiple certifications, including the chartered financial analyst (CFA), chartered alternative investment analyst (CAIA) and certified investment management analyst (CIMA).

 What Types of Clients Does Nuveen Asset Management Accept?

-Nuveen Asset Management works with more than 43,000 clients in total.
-Of these clients, 34,000 are individuals below the high-net-worth cutoff.
-The remaining clients include high-net-worth individuals, corporations, investment companies, pension plans, charitable organizations, government entities, insurance companies and pooled investment funds.
+Nuveen Asset Management works with both non-high-net-worth and high-net-worth individuals, as well as corporations, investment companies, pension plans, charitable organizations, government entities, insurance companies and pooled investment funds.

 Nuveen Asset Management Minimum Account Sizes